our housing crisis is a wealth inequality crisis

 This housing problem exists alongside the greatest divide in wealth in U.S. history.
 While the monthly cost of housing is a major impediment for low income Americans, the asset-building benefits of home ownership have historically been one of the primary ways that working families reach middle class.
 Portland’s housing affordability crisis may represent more than an urgent need to find shelter for the poorest in the city – it may mark a long-term barrier to wealth creation for the next generation of Portlanders.
 This is troubling when, historically, two in three families build stabilizing family savings through home ownership – allowing them to send a child to college, start a business, or plan for a secure retirement.

-North Star Civic Foundation is exploring new models to increase asset building for this generation.
+North Star Civic Foundation is exploring new legal and financial models to increase asset building for this generation.
 We look at this crisis through the lens of wealth inequality and are actively exploring entrepreneurial ideas to build wealth for people who cannot currently access home ownership.